annagabain/Mom-Schedule/README.md

 ### Using Frameworks and Libraries

+The following frameworks have been acting as main tools for the application programming:

-Django
+- Django

-PostgreSQL
+- PostgreSQL

-Bootstrap 5
+- Bootstrap 5

-Cloudinary
+- Cloudinary

 ### Using Source code

-Some parts of the projects have been created using sections of code from other sources.
+Some parts of the project have been created using sections of code from other sources.
 An example of this is the HTML calendar feature, that was partially taken from a repository: https://github.com/sajib1066/event-calendar , forked and adapted to the Mom Schedule project.

 :point_up_2: [Back to Contents](#contents)

 ## Testing

 ### Validators

+A short validation has been performed with Html and Css validators.
+Minor issues have been detected with Html.
+Css validation passed with no issues.

 *HTML Validator*